- Common uses

 In clinical studies, more people who took everolimus died during the first few months after receiving a heart transplant than people who did not take everolimus.
 If you have received a heart transplant, talk to your doctor about the risks of taking everolimus.

 WHY is this medicine prescribed?

 Everolimus (Afinitor) is used to treat advanced renal cell carcinoma (RCC; cancer that begins in the kidneys) that has already been treated unsuccessfully with other medications.
 Everolimus (Afinitor) is also used to treat a certain type of advanced breast cancer that has already been treated with at least one other medication.
-Everolimus (Afinitor) is also used to treat a certain type of cancer of the pancreas that has spread or progressed and that cannot be treated with surgery.
+Everolimus (Afinitor) is also used to treat a certain type of cancer of the pancreas, stomach, intestines, or lungs that has spread or progressed and that cannot be treated with surgery.
 Everolimus (Afinitor) is also used to treat kidney tumors in people with tuberous sclerosis complex (TSC; a genetic condition that causes tumors to grow in many organs).
 Everolimus (Afinitor and Afinitor Disperz) is also used to treat subependymal giant cell astrocytoma (SEGA; a type of brain tumor) in adults and children 1 year of age and older who have TSC.
 Everolimus (Zortress) is used with other medications to prevent transplant rejection (attack of the transplanted organ by the immune system of the person who received the organ) in certain adults who have received kidney transplants.
 Everolimus is in a class of medications called kinase inhibitors.
 Everolimus treats cancer by stopping cancer cells from reproducing and by decreasing blood supply to the cancer cells.
 Everolimus prevents transplant rejection by decreasing the activity of the immune system.